 Coal and wood were once the normal fuels for heating homes.
 Now they are obsolete.
 Oil furnaces are nearing extinction, and are so rare, none of them are included in our list at the end.

 Natural gas is the most common type of furnace in America as it is the most efficient fuel for heating homes that are subject to very cold winters.

 Electric furnaces are the next most popular option.
 They are usually less expensive than their gas counterparts and easier to install.
 Yet, they fall short on efficiency for heating in cold weather.
 Costs go way up under such conditions.
 Yet, for mild winters where temperatures may dip into the 40’s, they are worth considering.

 Eco-friendly alternatives exist currently, but are higher upfront cost.
 Solar can easily cost $10,000 to get an array that would produce sufficient energy for lights and basic appliances.

 For the demands of a furnace, it is likely too costly given how low the cost for natural gas is comparatively.
-With that said, gas prices could go up over the next few decades which would make the buyer of alternative energy as a heat source look very wise for making such a decision as early as 2018.
+With that said, gas prices could go up over the next few decades which would make the buyer of alternative energy as a heat source look very wise for making such a decision as early as this year.

 Furnace Selection Among Efficiency Rating

 Time to familiarize yourself with the Annual Fuel Utilization Efficiency rating, or AFUE for short.
 You’ll see this number on all gas furnaces you consider going forward.
 It’s usually a double digit number that translates into how much fuel in the furnaces is actually used for heating the home.
 100% is not possible as some energy is released to preserve usable energy.

 High efficiency furnaces operate at 96%, or higher.
 If a premium model is what you seek, that’s what you can expect to see.